Planning process and participation

 How does a plan take effect?

-If the decision to approve a plan is not appealed, a detailed plan takes effect after the period to appeal closes with an announcement published in publications approved for City information*.
-The announcement is posted on the bulletin board of the Register Office at the City Hall and on the City Executive Office website.
+If the decision to approve a plan is not appealed, a detailed plan takes effect after the period to appeal closes with an announcement published on city website.

 If a plan is appealed, the plan goes into effect if the appeal is rejected.
 In this case a detailed plan goes into effect with a public announcement made only after the court proceedings.